 Asset management is a systematic process of developing, operating, maintaining, upgrading, and disposing of assets in the most cost-effective manner (including all costs, risks and performance attributes).
-Effective asset management is critical to maintaining a coordinated approach to optimizing costs, minimizing risks, and the overall performance and sustainability of local infrastructure.
+Effective asset management in Onoway's governance is critical to maintaining a coordinated approach to the optimization of costs, minimization of risks, and the performance and sustainability of infrastructural and operational capital.